ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 ### MariaDB

 [MariaDB](https://mariadb.org/) is an open source relational database forked from MySQL.
-MariaDB is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) and offers better performance than MySQL.
+MariaDB is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) and offers better performance than MySQL[^2].

 This kata uses [version 10.7.1](https://mariadb.com/kb/en/mariadb-1071-release-notes/) of the database.